 Vegetarian?
 Up your garlic dosage.
 Luckily you don’t need to chomp raw garlic cloves, since evidence suggests that this cold – and vampire – repellant is best eaten cooked.
 For maximum benefits: crush the cloves first, then sauté or lightly bake.

 A steamy bath or shower works two-fold because the steam eases nasal congestion and relaxes your body.
 Add a few drops of peppermint oil to help with a stuffy head and open your airways.
+Treating yourself kindly will help to cure the cold quickly.

 Not vitamin C, but vitamin Z.